Chester Turner: Arrest and exposure

-Wrongful conviction of previous suspect
+Turner was arraigned on December 22, 2004, on ten murder charges and pleaded not guilty.

+Overturning of Jones' convictions

 During the investigation of these cases, detectives also reviewed similar solved cases.
-In doing so, the detectives found that David Allen Jones, 28, had been convicted of three murders in the same area where Turner was known to be operating, including Tammie Christmas, found strangled in September 1992 at the 97th Street Elementary School.
-Jones, a mentally disabled part-time janitor who was barely literate, was questioned without an attorney and admitted using drugs with the victims in the areas where their bodies were found.
+In doing so, the detectives found that David Allen Jones, now 28, had been convicted of the 1992 murders of Tammie Christmas, Debra Williams, and Mary Edwards; the latter two had now been linked to Turner via DNA.

-Rather than using these convictions as a basis for excluding Turner, the detectives revisited these "solved" murders and re-evaluated the physical evidence.
+Rather than using these convictions as a basis for excluding Turner, the detectives re-evaluated the physical evidence.
 The detectives found that Jones' 1995 trial had relied upon other evidence, including Jones' coerced statements to police, instead of DNA analysis.
 At the detectives' request, the LAPD Crime Laboratory processed the available evidence using the latest DNA applications.
 Although DNA analysis could not be used to reinvestigate the Christmas murder, prosecutors and police are confident that Jones is innocent of the Christmas murder and that Turner is the likely culprit.

 Jones had also been convicted of a rape unrelated to the murders during his trial.
 He had served out his sentence for the 2000 rape conviction.
 The new investigation revealed that the blood typing evidence did not match the blood types found in the crimes for which he spent eleven years in prison, and he was acquitted as a murderer.
-Jones was released from prison in March 2004 and has filed a lawsuit against the City of Los Angeles (LA).
+Jones was released from prison in March 2004 and filed a lawsuit against the City of Los Angeles.
 Jones was awarded $720,000 in compensation.

+Convictions

+Turner was convicted of eleven murders on May 10, 2007, and sentenced to death on July 10, 2007.

+In February 2011, Turner was charged with four additional murders, those of Cynthia Johnson, Elandra Bunn, Mary Edwards, and Deborah Williams.
+Authorities said that DNA linked Turner to the killings.
+On June 19, 2014, Turner was convicted of those murders and received another death sentence on June 26, 2014.